Escapees RV Club

-The Good Sam RV Club is perhaps the most popular among the RV clubs in this list, with more than 2 million members enjoying benefits.
+The Good Sam RV Club is perhaps the most popular on this list with more than 2 million members enjoying its benefits.
 They also have an affiliate campground list with more than 2000 participating campgrounds on it.

-But this club is much more than a discount RV club.
+But this club offers much more than just discounts.
 With membership, you get access to their trip-planning apps, which can help you calculate distances and driving times, fuel costs, and finding rest stops along the way.

-Good Sam RV club offers various trip insurance plans to cover you and your family in case of unforeseen troubles.
-These insurance plans could be as simple as towing, and roadside assistance, or they can even help your family continue on their trip without you if your attention is required to fix up your RV.
+Good Sam also offers various trip insurance plans to cover you and your family in case of unforeseen troubles.
+These insurance plans could be as simple as towing, and roadside assistance or they can even help your family continue on their trip without you if your attention is required to fix up your RV.

-- 10% discount is less than other clubs offer.
+- 10% discount is less than other camping clubs offer

-Bottom-Line: Good Sam is an excellent club for campers who already know their favorite campgrounds and want peace of mind from their club’s excellent insurance and emergency services.
+Bottom-Line: Good Sam is an excellent club for campers who already know their favorite campgrounds and want peace of mind from their club’s insurance and emergency assistance.

 Best Dry Camping Experience

 Boondockers Welcome is a unique kind of club.
-Unlike other RV clubs, they are an RV parking network.
+Unlike other clubs on this list, they are an RV parking network.
 You might think of them as an AirBNB service, where members offer to host one another.

-As far as service goes, you’ll be dealing with other RV club members rather than hospitality professionals.
-Of course, sometimes, your experience will be great, sometimes less than you hoped for, but in general, you can count on other RV owners to treat you right.
+As far as service goes, you’ll be dealing with other club members rather than hospitality professionals.
+Of course, sometimes, your experience will be great, sometimes less than you hoped for, but in general, you can count on other RV travelers to treat you right.

-Since you’re staying with other RV owners who live locally in your vacation destination, you can be sure to get the best local tourism advice, including restaurants and sight-seeing.
-Your hosts might even be able to help you with maintenance or troubleshooting if you have any problems with your RV, especially for easy-to-solve problems like jumpstarting your battery.
+Since you’re staying with other RV owners who live locally in your vacation destination, you can be sure to get the best local tourism advice, including restaurants and sightseeing.
+Your hosts might even be able to help you with maintenance or troubleshooting if you have any issues, especially for easy-to-solve problems like jumpstarting your battery.

 Now, because you are dry camping (or boondocking), you may have to sacrifice some of the amenities that you’re accustomed to enjoying in your RV.
 Your hosts may not provide electrical or water hook-ups.
 However, you’re getting to stay overnight for free in exciting new locations!